What’s happening in Congress right now will have a big impact on the economy and American families

 The bill contains about $550 billion in new investments that are mostly paid for by repurposing unspent coronavirus relief money and tightening enforcement on cryptocurrency investments.
 While senators like to call it a $1.2 trillion bill, the reality is about half of that is money that would be allocated to roads and bridges in a typical year.

-The Congressional Budget Office estimates the infrastructure bill would add about $256 billion to the federal debt.
+The CBO estimates the infrastructure bill would add about $256 billion to the federal debt.
 Some outside groups such as the Committee for a Responsible Federal Budget and the Penn Wharton Budget Model say the amount is likely to be closer to $400 billion after adjusting for accounting gimmicks.

 The bill has widespread support, but economists say it would have only a modest effect on the economy.
 The reason is it’s just not that big.
 It is an extra $50 to $60 billion a year.
 That’s less than 0.25 percent of extra spending in a $20 trillion-plus economy.
 At the peak of the spending in 2025, Moody’s Analytics predicts as many as 660,000 new construction jobs, but those are unlikely to last.
 The Penn Wharton Budget Model forecasts no noticeable change in growth in the next decade because of the bill.